Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfssecurity-cmd.md

 		"This group is for team members who test our code" /collection:CollectionURL

 <a id="gcg"></a>

 ### /gcg: Create a server or collection-level group

 Use the **/gcg** command to create a server-level or collection-level group.
 To create a server-level or collection-level group from the user interface, see [Manage users or groups](https://msdn.microsoft.com/library/30493f4c-d3e6-42f0-bca2-2ad749246944).

 	tfssecurity /gcg GroupName [GroupDescription] [/collection:CollectionURL] [/server:ServerURL]

-#### Required Permissions
+#### Prerequisites

 To use the **/gcg** command, you must have the Edit project-level information permission for that project set to Allow.
-For more information, see [Permission reference for Team Foundation Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6).
+For more information, see [Permission reference for Azure DevOps Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6).

 #### Parameters